tomdoeslinux/PixaPencil/README.md

 Join the official Matrix server: https://matrix.to/#/#pyxlmoose:matrix.org

 ## Name change
 **PixaPencil** used to be called 'PyxlMoose'.
-I decided to call it 'PixaPencil' as I feel as though it's better than PyxlMoose.
+I decided to call it 'PixaPencil' as I feel as though the name is better than PyxlMoose.

 Anyone who wishes to use my old name - PyxlMoose - is free to do so.

 ## Android market
-**PixaPencil** _(f.
-PyxlMoose)_ will be available soon on the Google Play Store - and for those for don't feel comfortable purchasing apps from the Play Store - it will also be available on F-Droid.
+**PixaPencil** will be available soon on the Google Play Store - and for those for don't feel comfortable purchasing apps from the Play Store - it will also be available on F-Droid.
 It will also be available as a standalone apk file on GitHub.

 ## Video
 https://www.youtube.com/watch?v=Y77EkLLC8Lo&ab_channel=thebluepandabear